-Waverley Local Court
+Mid range PCA hearing at Waverley Local Court

-The Waverly Local Court Magistrate accepted that C’s position as a single-parent and person whose work relied on having to drive far-and-wide on a regular basis, as well as the good driving record she maintained over the course of her lifetime, made her deserving of a s10(1)(b) dismissal and the imposition of a 6 month good behaviour bond.
-She was able to keep her drivers licence and her job.
+The Waverly Local Court Magistrate accepted that C’s position as a single-parent and person whose work relied on having to drive far-and-wide on a regular basis, made her deserving of a s10(1)(b) dismissal and the imposition of a 6 month good behaviour bond.
+As well, there was the good driving record she maintained over the course of her lifetime.

 She kept her drivers licence and her job.

 Contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the defence lawyers in our Sydney office.
 24 hour phone / text: 0421 373 961